TheStaticTurtle/website_blog/content/posts/20240912_OpensourceBidiSDItoFiber/index.md

 | Receive neg differential pair          | RD-   | 12     | 9      | RS1         | Rate select 1                                                 |
 | Receiver ground                        | VeeR  | 11     | 10     | VeeR        | RX Ground                                                     |

 Most of them don't need to be dynamically adjusted and some can be ignored outright.
-As long as the module gets power, has the correct rate and has it's transmitter enabled it's fine.
+As long as the module gets power, has the correct rate and has it's transmitter is enabled it's fine.

 What's even better is that basic modules (short distance, multimode ones) are relatively "passive".
 Some include a reclocker that resyncs the data but not always.